Surfside Beach, South Carolina: 18th and 19th centuries

 In the early nineteenth century, there is evidence of a slave plantation of 3,200 acres (1838) at what is now Surfside Beach.
-There are traveller accounts from the eighteenth century of the area.
+There are traveler accounts from the eighteenth century of the area.
 The 1765 diary of John Bartram, botanist, shows him lodging at what was probably Stephen Peak's slave plantation, "at the west end of long bay".
 In 1773, William Bartram, naturalist, also "got to the West end of Long Bay, where [he] lodged at a large Indigo plantation".
 The plantation in question was called "The Ark", a name for which the first record is in 1867; it may have originally been owned by "Mr. Aark".
 In 1820 it was owned by John Tillman.
 The 1838 survey recorded it having 3,194 acres.
 The plantation reported 57 enslaved people in 1850 and 63 in 1860.
 In 1850 the crops were sweet potatoes and rice.
 Other farmed animals and crops are thought to have included cattle, sheep, pigs, Indian corn and peas.

 The main house was near the ocean front (at 3rd Ave South and Willow Drive in present-day Surfside Beach), with several buildings for slave quarters to the north along the ocean and a cemetery behind it (South Hollywood Dr on the west, to Juniper Drive on the north, to 6th Ave South on the east, to Cypress Drive on the south).
 The main house had four large rooms and was made of timber; it was used as shelter during a hurricane in 1893.